-Summary of Changes: The former Comprehensive Diabetes Care (CDC)

-measure has been separated into three standalone measures: HBD: Hemoglobin A1c Control for Patients with Diabetes
+Summary of Changes: The former Comprehensive Diabetes Care (CDC) measure has been separated into three standalone measures:

-BPD: Blood Pressure Control for Patients with Diabetes
+HBD: Hemoglobin A1c Control for Patients with Diabetes BPD: Blood Pressure Control for Patients with Diabetes

-EED: Eve Exam for Patients with Diabetes
+EED: Eye Exam for Patients with Diabetes

 Measure evaluates percentage of members 18-75 years of age with diabetes (type 1 and type 2) whose blood pressure was adequately controlled (< 140/90 mm Hg) during the measurement year.
-Note:

-- The last blood pressure reading of the measurement year is the one utilized in the measure. - If multiple HbA1c tests were performed in the measurement year, the result from the last test is utilized.
+Note: The last blood pressure reading of the measurement year is the one utilized in the measure.

-Description Codes Diastolic Less Than 80 CPT®-CAT-II: 3078F Diastolic 80-89 CPT®-CAT-II: 3079F Diastolic Greater Than/Equal To 90 CPT®-CAT-II: 3080F Systolic Less Than 140 CPT®-CAT-II: 3074F, 3075F Systolic Greater Than/Equal 140 CPT®-CAT-II: 3077F
+Description Codes Diastolic Less Than 80 CPT [®] -CAT-II: 3078F Diastolic 80-89 CPT [®] -CAT-II: 3079F Diastolic Greater Than/Equal To 90 CPT [®] -CAT-II: 3080F Systolic Less Than 140 CPT [®] -CAT-II: 3074F, 3075F Systolic Greater Than/Equal 140 CPT [®] -CAT-II: 3077F

 - If a member's initial BP reading is elevated at the start of a visit, you can take multiple readings during the same visit and use the lowest diastolic and lowest systolic to document the overall reading.
-Retake the member's BP after they've had time to rest. - Engage Care Management to manage high-risk members and coordinate care. - The use of CPT® Category II codes helps identify clinical outcomes such as diastolic and systolic readings.
+Retake the member's BP after they've had time to rest. - Engage care management to manage high-risk members and coordinate care. - The use of CPT[®] Category II codes help identify clinical outcomes such as diastolic and systolic readings.
 It can also reduce the need for some chart review.